 What’s that in the sky- is it a bird, a plane?
 No, it’s the Swooping Hawk Autarch, here to provide rerolls and shooting support anywhere your army desires.
 (It’s probably good that it wasn’t Superman, that guy is kinda a dick.)
-Click to read on, or check out the Tactics Corner for more reviews and strategies.
+Click to read the updated CA2018 article, or check out the Tactics Corner for more reviews and strategies.

 Like its little brother, the Autarch on foot, the Swooping Hawk Autarch comes with a relatively decent statline, although not an exceptional one.
 Strength and toughness three are big limiters, meaning that you will be wounded quite easily and often struggle to wound enemies in melee- however, weapon skill and ballistic skill 2+ at least mean that you should land virtually every attack you make.
 With four swings in combat, that can potentially put down some decent damage.
 Defensively, the Autarch comes with five wounds and a 3+ armor save as well as a 4+ invulnerable save- again, fairly reasonable, but not exceptional.
 The big selling point for the Swooping Hawk version is the 14″ move value, which allow it to get across the field in short order.
 Clocking in at around a hundred points, give or take wargear options, the Autarch is priced pretty reasonably and is in the midrange for HQs.